MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-azure-event-hubs-enhanced.md

 :::image type="content" source="./media/add-source-azure-event-hubs-enhanced/publish.png" alt-text="Screenshot that shows the editor with Publish button selected.":::

 After you complete these steps, the Azure event hub is available for visualization in the **Live view**.
+Select the **Event hub** tile in the diagram to see the page similar to the following one.

 :::image type="content" source="./media/add-source-azure-event-hubs-enhanced/live-view.png" alt-text="Screenshot that shows the editor in the live view.":::